 Adolf Loos still influences modern design today, over a hundred years later.
 He is quoted as saying, “Be not afraid of being called un-fashionable.”

-We find a fit and product we like, return to buy it again, and it’s not the same – if it’s there at all.
+But change creates confusion, and change is most often unnecessary in men’s clothing.
+We all have experiences with how change in clothing has worked against us.
+We find a fit and product we like, return to buy it again, and it’s not the same—if it’s there at all.
 Forcing us to start a new search from scratch.

 “I can’t, I’m too busy.”
 These days, these words seem to be on repeat.
 We struggle to find enough time to focus on our careers, our families and friends, and ourselves.